Publication Ethics

 2. Author request

-3. Report by reader or external party
+3. Report by a reader or an external party

 In the case of retraction, the article is completely removed from the body of research